Consumer medicine information

 Priming the inhaler.

-Before using the inhaler for the first time, the patient should release one actuation into the air in order to ensure that the inhaler is working properly (priming).
+Before using the inhaler for the first time, the patient should release one actuation into the air in order to ensure that the inhaler is working properly (primed for use).
 Before priming the 60, 120 or 180 actuation pressurised containers, the counter/indicator should read 61, 121 or 180, respectively.
-After priming, the container the counter/indicator should read 60, 120 or 180.
+After priming, the counter/indicator should read 60, 120 or 180.

 Use of the inhaler.